April 12, 2018

 "Ding-ding" - I got a solid signal and homed in on it with my GP pointer and dug up a small 10mm brass circle with some tabs on it that looked like a clothing decoration.
 Neat!

 Then recalling the admonition to “check all holes” I took another swing over it.
 Another good signal just off to the side of the hole and I brushed a few leaves aside and there was the ring right on the surface!
 Topher saw it first.
 Here are both rings on his hand right after we found it.

 And a very happy Barbara!

 Total hunt time was less than 10 minutes, talk about lucky.
 Of course they were both thrilled.
 To be honest I was a tad disappointed because it was so easy.
 But they have invited me back to hunt some old home sites on their property where they have found tons of ceramic and glass.
 I'm definitely going back!

 Shortly after I posted this great find to a detectorist group on Facebook the editor of Treasure Hunting Magazine contacted me to ask if I would be interested in writing up the story for them.
-Of course I would! 😄 I'll add a link to that issue when it is published.
+Of course I would! 😄 The article came out in the August 2018 issue (page15).